The $8,000,000 job description 📋

 ❌ “Develop and execute marketing strategies”

-Every company writes these.
-But they attract traditional marketers.
-Not people who do disruptive things that go viral.
+These attract traditional marketers.
+Not the kind of people who make things go viral.

-One modular job description with “blocks” for creative stunts, analytics, community, content, paid growth, product-led growth, partnerships, and technical stuff.
-Each requirement is built from real phrases and patterns that worked in the best JDs I've collected over 6 years.
-Pick the skill sets that match your role, delete the rest.
+I used everything I learned from this collection (plus 100+ interviews and 6 years of hiring) to build a job description template.
+One modular doc with “blocks” for creative stunts, analytics, community, content, paid growth, product-led growth, partnerships, and technical stuff.
+Each requirement is built from real phrases in the best JDs I’ve collected.
+Pick the blocks that match your role, delete the rest.

 Here’s what you’re getting: